 In cases of suspected infraction of these policies, established university procedures will be followed.
 See the Departmental Student Handbook, Academic Integrity Violations section for details.
-Documentation of Clinical students' unethical behavior toward clients is grounds for termination from the Clinical Program.
+Documentation of Clinical students' unethical behavior toward clients may be grounds for institution of a remediation plan, immediate temporary or permanent termination of clinical practica or externships, or immediate termination from the Clinical Program, to be decided by the Program faculty.